luizpancini/AeroBeams.jl/docs/src/literate/BWBflutter.md

     trimThrust[i] = trimProblem.x[end-1]*BWBtrim.forceScaling
     trimδ[i] = trimProblem.x[end]

     # All the variables needed for the stability analysis are now in place.
-We create the model for eigenproblem, using the trim variables found previously in order to solve for the stability around that exact state.
+We create the model for the eigenproblem, using the trim variables found previously in order to solve for the stability around that exact state.
     BWBeigen = create_BWB(aeroSolver=aeroSolver,altitude=h,airspeed=U,δElev=trimδ[i],thrust=trimThrust[i])

-    # Now we create and solve eigenproblem.
-Notice that by using `solve_eigen!()`, we skip the step of finding the steady state of the problem, leveraging the known trim solution (composed of the Jacobian and inertia matrices of the system).
-We apply a filter to find only modes whose frequencies are greater than 1 rad/s through the keyword argument `frequencyFilterLimits`
+    # Now we create and solve the eigenproblem.
+Notice that by using `solve_eigen!()`, we skip the step of finding the steady state of the problem, making use of the known trim solution (composed of the Jacobian and inertia matrices of the system).
+We apply a filter to find only modes whose frequencies are greater than 5e-2*U rad/s through the keyword argument `frequencyFilterLimits`
-    global eigenProblem = create_EigenProblem(model=BWBeigen,nModes=nModes,frequencyFilterLimits=[2e-2*U,Inf64],jacobian=trimProblem.jacobian[1:end,1:end-trimProblem.model.nTrimVariables],inertia=trimProblem.inertia,refTrimProblem=trimProblem)
+    global eigenProblem = create_EigenProblem(model=BWBeigen,nModes=nModes,frequencyFilterLimits=[5e-2*U,Inf64],jacobian=trimProblem.jacobian[1:end,1:end-trimProblem.model.nTrimVariables],inertia=trimProblem.inertia,refTrimProblem=trimProblem)
     solve_eigen!(eigenProblem)

     # The final step in the loop is extracting the frequencies, dampings and eigenvectors of the solution